 - Find out if school financial management, with special focus on budgeting have direct consequences on learning outcome of students

 Chapter Two: Literature Review

 This chapter reviews literature on impact of school financial management on learning outcome of students in Lagos State.
 The literature is presented under sub-headings derived from the study’s research questions.
 Gaps to be filled by the present study are highlighted.

 This chapter deals with the methodology and the research instrument to be used in getting data for the study.
 This study uses descriptive survey type.
 The target population consist of some selected secondary schools in Lagos East Senatorial District covering Ikorodu, Somolu, Kosofe, Epe and Ibeju-Lekki.
 The total population of this study is 2,728.
 The table below further describes the population.
 Relevant statistical tool in the SPSS will be used for data analysis.

 In this chapter, the researcher will analyse the data collected for the research work and interpret it according to the research hypotheses formulated in chapter one.

 Chapter Five: Summary, Conclusion and Recommendations

 Summary and conclusions are to be drawn from the research literature, research findings and data analysis.
-Recommendations on linking family planning and national development was made in the final chapter.
+Recommendations will be made in the final chapter.